 International telecommunication standards shift often and sometimes without notice.
 To receive Hawk Alerts in a timely manner, we strongly recommend international students, faculty, and staff working or studying in the United States consider obtaining a United States cell phone number upon arrival.
 They should then update their Hawk Alert preferences and add the United States phone number as their primary method of communication in the Hawk Alert system.

-You will begin receiving Hawk Alerts nine days prior to the first day of class.
+You will begin receiving Hawk Alerts ten days prior to the first day of class.

 If you are living in on-campus housing and move in prior to that, you will begin receiving Hawk Alerts by noon the day after you check in to your residence hall.